bxdoan/bxdoan/README.md

 <div align="center">

-> People become stronger because they have memories they can’t forget.
+> You Understand Don t You One Day Or Another Everyone You Care About Eventually Dies It s Something We Simply Can t Accept It s A Realization That Could Drive You Insane

-> — Tsunade —
+> — Hange Zoë —

 </div>